firelzrd/bore-scheduler/README.md

 # BORE (Burst-Oriented Response Enhancer) CPU Scheduler

-## URGENT UPDATE v6.4.0 (PERFORMANCE FIX)
-I have just fixed a critical performance bug which I've been receiving from some reporters about performance regression in the recent v6.x series.
-Updating to v6.4.0 and above is strongly recommended.

 ## Overview

 BORE (Burst-Oriented Response Enhancer) is an enhanced versions of the EEVDF (Earliest Eligible Virtual Deadline First) Linux schedulers.